spd-master-web/markup-martina-segalini/README.md

 **Keywords:** Kitchen design, culinary trends, smart appliances, sustainable materials, live demonstrations

-**2. Title:** Reimagine the Bathroom: The International Bathroom Exhibition 2024
+**2. <h2> Reimagine the Bathroom: The International Bathroom Exhibition 2024

 **Abstract:**  The International Bathroom Exhibition 2024 invites visitors to explore the evolution of the bathroom space.
 Discover innovative fixtures, wellness-focused features, and sustainable solutions that redefine the modern bathroom experience.